Diffeological Principal Bundles and Principal Infinity Bundles: Diffeological Spaces as Concrete Sheaves

+Where $\cart$ is the full subcategory whose objects are cartesian spaces and $\cat{Open}$ is the full subcategory whose objects are diffeomorphic to open subsets of a cartesian space.
+The collection of families $j_\open$ can be restricted to $\Open$ and is clearly a coverage there as well.

+Notice however that if we restrict $j_\open$ to $\cart$, and $U$ is a cartesian space, then an open cover $\{U_i \subseteq U \}$ is a covering family for $j_\open$ if and only if it is a cartesian open cover, otherwise it could not be a collection of morphisms in $\cart$.
+For $\cat{Man}$ and $\cat{Open}$ any open cover will do.
+However if $\{ U_i \subseteq U \}$ is a cartesian open cover and $f: V \to U$ is a smooth map, there is no reason that $\{ f^{-1}(U_i) \subseteq V \}$ will be a cartesian open cover.
+However as we will see in Example \ref{ex j good coverage}, every open cover can be refined by a cartesian open cover, and thus $j_\open$ is indeed a coverage on $\cart$. \end{Ex}

-\begin{Ex} The main example of a site we will use in this paper is $\cart$.
-Recall this is the category whose objects are smooth manifolds diffeomorphic to $\R^n$ for some $n \in \N$ (including the empty set $\varnothing$), and whose morphisms are smooth maps between them.
-We call the objects of this category cartesian spaces.
-Define a coverage on $\cart$ as follows: For $U \in \cart$, a covering family is a collection of inclusions of open sets $\{U_i \hookrightarrow U \}$ such that every finite intersection $U_{i_0} \cap \dots \cap U_{i_n}$ is a cartesian space.
-This is called a \textbf{differentiably good cover} of $U$.
-Let us show that the differentiably good covers form a coverage.
-If $\{U_i \hookrightarrow U \}$ is a differentiably good cover and $V \xrightarrow{g} U$ a smooth map, then $\{ g^{-1}(U_i) \hookrightarrow V \}$ is an open cover, but not necessarily differentiably good.
-However by \cite[Proposition A.1]{fiorenza2011cech}, differentiably good covers always exist on paracompact smooth manifolds, and cartesian spaces are paracompact, thus there is a differentiably good cover $\{ W_{ij} \hookrightarrow g^{-1}(U_i) \}$ for each $i$, and thus the composite collection $\{W_{ij} \hookrightarrow V \}$ is a differentiably good cover of $V$ for every $i$, and we can consider the map $g|_{W_{ij}} \to U_i$, which will make the diagram (\ref{eqn coverage def}) commute. \end{Ex}
+\begin{Ex} Define a collection of families $j_\good$ on $\cat{Man}$ as follows: For $M \in \cat{Man}$, let $j_\good(M)$ denote the collection of good open covers as in Definition \ref{def cart, good covers, parametrizations} of $M$.
+Let us show that the good covers form a coverage.
+If $\{U_i \subseteq M \}$ is a good cover and $g: N \to M$ a smooth map, then $\{ g^{-1}(U_i) \subseteq N \}$ is an open cover, but not necessarily good.
+By \cite[Corollary 5.2]{bott1982differential}, this open cover can be refined by a good open cover $\{W_k \subseteq N \}$ so that for every $W_k$ in the good open cover, there exists a $U_i$ such that $W_k \subseteq g^{-1}(U_i)$, and thus the following diagram commutes: